ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 The [memoization](https://en.wikipedia.org/wiki/Memoization) technique relies on the same idea: get the results from a table recording previously computed values.

-However, instead of precomputing everything as in the example, memoization uses a cache, when calling the function, the input data is checked against the cache
+However, instead of precomputing everything as in the example, memoization uses a cache.
+When calling the function, the input data is checked against it:
 * If it's a hit, the stored result is returned
 * If it's a miss, the result is computed, stored and returned

-Management of the cache is yet another application of [function encapsulated mutability](#good-function-encapsulated-mutability).
+Management of the cache is yet another application of [function-encapsulated mutability](#good-function-encapsulated-mutability).

 Refer to CS3110 or Real World OCaml for complete examples using caching:
 1. https://cs3110.github.io/textbook/chapters/ds/memoization.html